ArtPoon/slides/markdown/mbi3100-formats.md

 | Enteric fever, typhoid | 3 | 1 | 4 | 1 |   |
 | Measles | 3268 | 153 | 37 | 40 | 73 |

-British Medical Journal from 1965 ([Graph and Table of Infectious Disease](https://www.ncbi.nlm.nih.gov/pubmed/20790782))
+British Medical Journal from 1965, <a href="https://www.ncbi.nlm.nih.gov/pubmed/20790782">Graph and Table of Infectious Disease</a>.

 ---